Agurk2/covidprotease/README.md

 "I enjoyed working with teamates from around the globe on this endeavor.
 The workshops, guest speakers ang guidance was great, I especially loved working and assiting on a new innovative project learning new things I didnt know previously about using quantum and chemistry etc."

 ### Mustafa
+"iQuHACK was a brilliant opportunity for me to get started with applications of quantum computing in chemistry.
+I've discovered how quantum optimization can help us develop new drugs by computing bonding energies.
+I'm looking forward to further learning in the field of quantum computing and building more applications of what I've learned."

 ### Vardaan